 The 2022 Group Health Coordinator Fellow, Kate Hardy is responsible for analysing and reporting of Group Health data.
 This model serves as an objective voice to both ACF groups and Organisers.
 In her volunteer capacity, Kate is someone to whom you can speak honestly and openly with.
 Feel free to contact Kate Hardy.

 The Group Health reports produced are tailored to specific audiences:

 Thanks to all of the campaigners, organisers, grassroots leaders and volunteers involved in our movement, we have learned a lot about what keeps groups healthy and impactful.
 If you’re keen to learn more, check out the resources for improving your group health.

 It can be particularly helpful having someone external to your group to help support during rough patches or periods of flux within a group.
-For this reason, the Group Health Coordinator is a defined person at ACF (as part of the Fellowship Program) who is ready and willing to support groups.
-You will be offered a facilitated Group Health Workshop as part of the Group Health Survey - it is from there that Britta will arrange a time and date for this Workshop.
+For this reason, the Group Health Coordinator is a defined person as part of the Fellowship Program at ACF who can support with this.
+Contact Kate Hardy.